davprog9/github-stars-pipeline/README.md

 ### Commit Frequency
 Measures how active the project is.
 Frequent commits typically indicate ongoing development and maintenance.

-### Watchers
-GitHub watchers are crucial observers who signal their interest in a repository by subscribing to receive notifications about its updates.

 ### Visitors
 GitHub visitors are important metrics that indicate how many people have viewed a particular repository, offering insights into its popularity and reach.